 I’m writing this from the local coffee shop where I’m enjoying some special time with my daughter, Nicole.
 What could make the day more wonderful?
 Well, how about knowing that there’s a tasty beef chili with bacon simmering away in the slow cooker

-Hey guys, Check out the new video I just uploaded on YouTube!
-Watch this video and see how you can easily and safely get to the hundreds of nutritious seeds that are nestled within the pulp of the amazing pomegranate.
-Pomegranate seeds are so awesome.
-They’re like tiny jewels bursting with flavor.
+Hey guys, Check out the new video I just uploaded on YouTube: How to cut open a pomegranate!
+Watch how to cut open a pomegranate and see how you can easily and safely get to the hundreds of nutritious seeds that are nestled within the pulp of the amazing pomegranate.
+Pomegranate seeds are so…

 When I was a child, I remember my mom bringing home an unusual fruit one day.
 It looked a little like an apple but not exactly.
 She said it was a Chinese apple.
 I didn’t know it at the time but that was the British term for pomegranates.
 She was so excited to show it…